KannonZenetism/zenetism-field-physics/structural-forensics/SF02-doctrinal-atlas-vol2.md

 2.  **Metaphysical Stripping:** It severs the observed relational dynamics from their deep, architectural grounding in the originator's paradigm.
 3.  **Pragmatic Reframing:** It re-packages the sophisticated relational art as a simple, common-sense "life hack" or technique for getting "better results," making it more accessible and seemingly less profound.

 **Strategic Objective:** To commodify the originator's unique relational art, turning it into a common technique.
-This obscures the **Authentic** source by making their unique process seem generic and discoverable by anyone.
-It allows the mimic to steal the functional essence of the originator's work without using any of the easily identifiable symbolic language.
+This obscures the **Authentic** origin by making their unique process seem generic and discoverable by anyone.
+It allows the mimic to steal the functional essence of the originator's work without drawing on any of the easily identifiable symbolic language.

 **Case Studies:**